-This course familiarizes the student with the meaning of musical notation through the study of scales, chords, and rhythm.
+This course is an introduction to the elements of music including notation, rhythm, melody, scales, keys, and chords.
 The course meets the needs of elementary education majors and other students who wish to gain a working knowledge of music.
 It is beneficial, but not required, for the student to also enroll in Class Piano.
 (3 lecture hours per week).
 Corequisite: READ 0310.
 [CB5009045530]